CAMP OPERATION AND POLICIES

 Hoosier Hills Baptist Camp exists today to see Revival continue.
 Started by an evangelist and continued by one, the camp functions under the ministry of evangelism in co-laboring with pastors and in serving local churches.

 The proclamation of God’s Word is central to HHBC.
 We carefully and prayerfully seek out those who minister the Word of God contextually, accurately, and passionately and who have a reputation of being used of the Lord.

 HHBC is a ministry of Green Road Baptist Church (Madison, IN).
-Evangelist Chris Chavez serves as the president/director of the ministry.
+Pastor Chris Chavez serves as the president/director of the ministry.